Mijke de Jong: Selected films

 Layla M. (2016) is about a young Moroccan woman (played by Nora El Koussour) who was born and raised in Amsterdam, Netherlands.
 Against the wishes of her parents, she finds herself engaging more and more in radical Islamic activities and eventually flees to Jordan.
 The film was selected as the Dutch entry for the 2018 Academy Award for Best International Feature Film.

 Stages (Dutch: Tussenstand) (2007) represents the story of Isaac (Stijn Koomen), a child of divorced parents (Elsie de Brauw and Marcel Musters).
-Isaac is a very conserved person who does not speak much.
+Isaac is a very reserved person who does not speak much.
 His parents are concerned about his behaviour and decide to have a talk about him over dinner.
 This however leads to heated discussions about personal issues, resulting in disagreeing about everything the other has to say.

 Bluebird (2004) is a film made for television about bullying.
 Thirteen year old Merel (Elske Rotteveel) is a smart girl living in Rotterdam who is devoted to taking care of her disabled younger brother.
 This gives her classmates a reason to make fun of her.

 Broos (1997) is about five sisters (played by Marnie Blok, Lieneke le Roux, Maartje Nevejan, Leonoor Pauw and Adelheid Roosen) who come together to think of a present for the anniversary of their parents.
 Before being turned into a movie, this story had already being released in theatre in 1995.

 Love Hurts (Dutch: Hartverscheurend) (1993) tells the story of Loe (Marieke Heebink) and Bob (Mark Rietman), who are in a relationship but differ in many ways.
 The story takes place in Amsterdam during the 1990s and the film contains themes of conflict, love, race, change and commitment.
 It was written by Jan Eilander and Mijke de Jong.